CDCgov/rmeta/README.md

 ## Overview

-RMeta is designed to help design a future state of data anonymization and privacy poreserving data linkages.
+RMeta is designed to help design a future state of data anonymization and privacy preserving data linkages.
 It provides basic codified information as JSON and CSV.

 RMeta is written in Python 3.11 and Django 5.
 An installation guide will be added soon.